Looking for your first mortgage?

 Lenders have a standard rate at which they lend money.
 This commonly follows the bank of England base rate and so varies from time to time.
 Often this is not the best rate a lender can offer, and you may find that you have taken advantage of a special lower rate at the beginning of your mortgage.

 The special rate will only last for a fixed period and after that you automatically go onto the standard variable rate (SVR).
-At that point, there is often a better deal out there for you, and that is a good time to come back to McRobieAdams so that we can help you get the best deal.
+At that point, there is often a better deal out there for you, and that is a good time to come back to McRobieAdams so that we can help you get the right deal.

 A secured loan means that the amount of money you have borrowed (the loan or mortgage) is secured against something – in the case of a mortgage, it’s a property.